All about Aiyushman

 As an occasional filmmaker, he has directed docu-features on the folk traditions and life and culture of Arunachal Pradesh, a feature on harnessing the healing power of music in strife-torn areas, etc. As a script-writer, he has scripted stories for a number of productions, including the 25 years celebration of Zonal Cultural Centres, Ministry of Culture, Government of India and which was directed by Bansi Kaul, SNA awardee.

 His authored and edited works includes a coffee book on the music, dance and culture of the Northeast (published by NEZCC, Ministry of Culture, Government of India), a coffee table on Hornbill festival for the Tourism department of Nagaland, 25 years silver jubillee publication of NEZCC, Food Trail: Discovering Food Culture of Northeast India, besides others.
 He had also edited and produced the first-even pan encyclopedia of folk dances of India for the Ministry of Culture, Government of India.
 Besides, he has edited numerous books and photo essays published by bodies under the Government of India, NGOs and Assam Police.

 Besides writing and exploring world music, he is presently continuing with his research-based study of the food culture of Northeast India.
-When he is not criss-crossing across the Northeast, Aiyushman lives in Guwahati, Assam and can be reached at email@example.com.
+When he is not criss-crossing across the Northeast, Aiyushman lives in Guwahati, Assam and can be reached at email@example.com or at +91-9957193228.